 Tieto’s Board is assisted by two permanent committees that prepare matters for which the Board is responsible.
 The Board defines the charters of the committees and decides on their composition.

 The entire Board remains responsible for the duties assigned to the committees.
-That said, the Audit and Risk Committee prepares independently a proposal on the nomination of the company's auditors for the AGM on behalf of the whole Board and assesses their compensation as well as arranges the tender process.
+The Audit and Risk Committee, however, prepares independently a proposal on the nomination of the company’s auditors for the AGM on behalf of the whole Board and assesses their compensation as well as arranges the tender process.

 Remuneration Committee (RC)